ni-kk5/alpha-demo/README.md

 # alpha-demo
-this is demo for git and github classes
+this is demo for git and github classes.